 Description

-II Monumental gate, of mid-C18 date, constructed of red brick laid to English Garden Wall bond, coursed stone rubble and ashlar detail, on a coursed rubble plinth.
-The gate is flanked by massive brick piers with clear entasis and topped with projecting concrete coping supported on moulded brick corbels.
-The north-east elevation is of brick and has an ashlar triple keystone to the round-arched opening.
-The south-west elevation is more decorative with central brick projection against the stone rubble face.
-This is surmounted by an open pediment.
-Beneath this is the round-arched opening with large single ashlar keystone and impost blocks.
-Within the arch, to both elevations, is an inner gate of ashlar with quintuple-keystone, the middle three sections of which are sequentially dropped.
-The gate stands on a slight slope and stone steps to the south-west elevation accommodate this.
+This is a monumental gate dating from the mid-18th century, constructed from red brick laid in English Garden Wall bond, coursed stone rubble, and ashlar detailing, set on a coursed rubble plinth.
+The gate is flanked by substantial brick piers, exhibiting clear entasis and topped with projecting concrete coping supported on moulded brick corbels.
+The north-east elevation is brick, featuring a round-arched opening with a triple ashlar keystone.
+The south-west elevation is more decorative, with a central brick projection set against the stone rubble face, surmounted by an open pediment.
+Below the projection is a round-arched opening with a large single ashlar keystone and impost blocks.
+Within the arch on both elevations is an inner gate of ashlar with a quintuple keystone, with the middle three sections sequentially dropped.
+The gate is situated on a slight slope, and stone steps on the south-west elevation accommodate this.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.